-Proposition 3. (i) If the incumbent issues voting shares to fund new investments, then the set of rivals who can take over the firm using only their public quality, $[\bar{a}R^1, 1]$ increases; whereas (ii) if the incumbent issues non-voting shares to fund new investments, then the set of rivals who can take over the firm using only their public quality, $[\bar{a}R^0, 1]$, decreases.
+Proposition 3. (i) If the firm issues voting shares to fund new investments, then the set of rivals who can take over the firm using only their public quality, $[\bar{a}R^1, 1]$ increases; whereas (ii) if the firm issues non-voting shares to fund new investments, then the set of rivals who can take over the firm using only their public quality, $[\bar{a}R^0, 1]$, decreases.

 Proof.
-Follows directly from Equation (12). \Box
+Follows directly from Equation (12). $$\Box$$

-If the incumbent uses voting shares to fund the new investments, then the larger the investment, x, the larger is the likelihood that a rival can gain control of the firm regardless of his ability to extract private benefits (i.e., even if $b_R = 0$).
-An incumbent with relatively high ability to extract private benefits, b_I , will be worried!
+If the firm under the incumbent uses voting shares to fund the new investments, then the larger the investment, x, the larger is the likelihood that a rival can gain control regardless of his ability to extract private benefits (i.e., even if $b_R = 0$).
+An incumbent with relatively high ability to extract private benefits, b_I , will be especially concerned!
 As he issues more and more voting shares, his private benefits become less and less useful in the control contest!
-This is because issuing new voting shares shift the relative weights from vote premium to dividends in any control contest.
-When voting shares are issued, the vote premium is divided among a larger number of outside vote holders, $(1 - \beta)N + n^1$, and as a result the per-share vote premium falls.
-In contrast, if the incumbent issues non-voting shares to raise funds for investments, the role of private benefits remains unchanged; the incumbent can use his private benefits to buy just the existing outside votes, $(1 - \beta)N$.
+This is because issuing new voting shares shift the relative weights from the vote premium to dividends in any control contest.
+When voting shares are issued, the vote premium is divided among a larger number of outside vote holders, $(1-\beta)N+n^1$, and as a result the per-share vote premium falls.
+In contrast, if the firm issues non-voting shares to raise funds for investments, the role of private benefits remains unchanged; the incumbent can use his private benefits to buy just the existing outside votes, $(1-\beta)N$.

-Proposition 4. (i) If the incumbent issues voting shares to fund new investments, then the region over which he retains control of the firm regardless of the rival's ability to extract private benefits, $[0, \underline{a}R^1]$, increases; whereas (ii) if the incumbent use non-voting shares, then the region over which he retains control of the firm regardless of rival's ability to extract private benefits, $[0, \underline{a}R^0]$, decreases.
+Proposition 4. (i) If the firm under the incumbent issues voting shares to fund the new investment, then the region over which the incumbent retains control regardless of a rivals ability to extract private benefits, $[0, \underline{a}R^1]$, increases; whereas (ii) if the firm issues non-voting shares, then the region over which the incumbent retains control of the firm regardless of a rivals ability to extract private benefits, $[0, \underline{a}R^0]$, decreases.

-Proof.
-Follows directly from Equation (13).
+Proof.: Follows directly from Equation

+$$(13)$$

+.

-Intuition is similar; if the incumbent uses voting shares, then the role of his private benefits in the control contest gets reduced (region II gets smaller).
-On the other hand, if the incumbent uses non-voting shares, then the role of his private benefits in the control contest increases (region II expands).
-Panel A and B of Figure 2 depict the results stated in Propositions 3 and 4.
+The intuition is similar; if the firm uses voting shares, then the role of the incumbents private benefits in the control contest gets reduced (region II gets smaller).
+On the other hand, if the firm uses non-voting shares, then the role of the incumbents private benefits in the control contest increases (region II expands).
+Panel A and B of Figure 5 depicts the results stated in Propositions 3 and 4.